I have a love-hate relationship with flat stove tops. They’re smooth. They’re sleek. They cook fast. But they can often seem impossible to keep clean!

 I know, I know.
 After slaving away and cooking a gourmet meal, the last thing you want to do is clean the kitchen, let alone wipe off the stove.
 It’s sooo tempting to ignore the mess…just for a little while.
 But after years of trial and error, I’ve learned that cleaning the stove immediately uses far less physical energy than waiting until the food dries.

-If you want to be able to clean your stove with little effort and keep it looking new, you need to clean it often.
+If you want to be able to clean your stove with little effort and keep it looking new, put it on your cleaning schedule and clean it often.
 Plain and simple.

 Of course, you could just not use the stove.
 That would definitely keep it clean!